cjerdonek/sf-elections-commission/docs/audio.md

 starts out as 4 seconds, so you need to lengthen the time of the image to match the length of the audio.

-To confirm the length of the audio in iMovie, click the green "gear" in the upper left corner of the green box.
+To confirm the length of the _audio clip_ in iMovie, click the green "gear" in the upper left corner of the green box.
 This lets you access properties of the audio you imported.
 Select "Clip Adjustments" in the box that appears.